Zelenskyy meets with UK and NATO leaders as he seeks support for Ukraine's 'victory plan'

 Zelenskyy is meeting Prime Minister Keir Starmer and NATO Secretary-General Mark Rutte, before traveling to Paris for talks with President Emmanuel Macron.

-Starmer said the Downing Street meetings, also attended by U.K. Defense Secretary John Healey and armed forces chief Adm.
+Starmer said the Downing Street meetings, also attended by U.K. Foreign Secretary David Lammy, Defense Secretary John Healey and armed forces chief Adm.
 Tony Radakin, were a chance to “go through the plan, to talk in more detail."

 Zelenskyy is to meet German Chancellor Olaf Scholz in Berlin on Friday and will also travel to Italy to discuss the plan.